stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Draconic/index.md

 | White    | Chromatic | Cold |

 ### Bonus Spells
-Based upon your chosen drgaon ancestor, you gain spells from the below corresponding lists once you can cast spells of that level.
+Based upon your chosen dragon ancestor, you gain spells from the corresponding lists below, once you can cast spells of that level.
 Once you gain a bonus spell, you always know it and it doesn’t count against the number of spells that you know.

 If you have a bonus spell that doesn’t appear on the arcane spell list, that spell is nevertheless an arcane spell for you.

-#### Metalic
+#### Metallic
 | Spell Level | All | Brass | Bronze | Copper | Gold | Silver |
 |:-----------:|:---:|:-----:|:------:|:------:|:----:|:------:|
 | 1st | Cause Fear        | Sleep        | Fog Cloud       | Hideous Laughter | Burning Hands | Ice Knife    |